DavidGobran/Forfundzies/README.md

 # Forfundzies

 Forfundzies is a crowdsourcing application similar to Kickstarter.
-It has supports three roles: (Project) Designer, Supporter, and Admin.
-The frontend is built in React and backend relies on AWS lambda functions.
+It has support for three roles: Project Designer, Supporter, and Admin.
+The frontend is built in React and backend uses Node.js lambda functions.

 ## Setup